abhishekjt/redhat-learning/README.md

 * `usermod -aG stoogs /home/manager`
 * `chmod 770 /home/manager`
 * `usermod g+s /home/manager` (g+s means that all new files and subdirectories created within the current directory inherit the group ID of the directory)

+* Copy the file /etc/fstab to /var/tmp and configure the "ACL" as mention following.
+The file /var/tmp/fstab is owned by the "root".
+The file /var/tmp/fstab belongs to the group "root" The file /var/tmp/fstab should not be executable by other's.
+The user "curly" should able to read and write to the file.
+The user "larry" can neither read nor write to the file. other users (future and current) shuold be able to read /var/tmp/fstab.
+* `cp /etc/fstab /var/tmp/`
+* `chown root /var/tmp/fstab`
+* `chgrp root /var/tmp/fstab`
+* `setfacl -m o::r /var/tmp/fstab`
+* `setfacl -m u:curly:rw /var/tmp/fstab`
+* `setfacl -m u:larry:--- /var/tmp/fstab` (without rd/w , we cannot execute a file in linux)